fiaschettima/Weather-App-Serverside-Api/README.md

 THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity(<br>
 WHEN I click on a city in the search history(<br>
 THEN I am again presented with current and future conditions for that city(<br>
+You will use localStorage to store any persistent data.
 AS A traveler(<br>
 I WANT to see the weather outlook for multiple cities(<br>
 SO THAT I can plan a trip accordingly(<br>